Charities join forces to raise money for seriously ill patients

-The Saving Lives Challenge is a week-long fundraiser that will see participants cycle on static bikes, and run or walk on a treadmill, around the clock, in the main atrium at the Queen Elizabeth Hospital Birmingham.
+The Saving Lives Challenge is a week-long fundraiser that will see participants cycle on static bikes, and run or walk on a treadmill, from 8am to 8pm every day, in the main atrium at the Queen Elizabeth Hospital Birmingham.

 This incredible effort will begin at 08:00 on Monday 26 November, wrapping up at 16:00 on Friday 30 November, with the money made from the event going towards providing ‘added extras’ for critically ill or injured patients at QEHB, and helping to fund the incredible work of the Midlands Air Ambulance Charity.

 One person who will be playing a leading role in helping the teams to complete the challenge is Natalie Queiroz, who has a deeply personal connection to both Midlands Air Ambulance Charity and the Queen Elizabeth Hospital Birmingham.
 Natalie was eight months pregnant back in March 2016 when she was attacked in Sutton Coldfield, being stabbed 24 times.
 Incredibly, despite the horrendous injuries that Natalie suffered, both her and her daughter’s lives were saved thanks to the advanced clinical care that was provided for her that day by the aircrew from Midlands Air Ambulance Charity, and the trauma team at the Queen Elizabeth Hospital Birmingham.